Afthonia/traceroute-marker/README.md

 API key should be pasted instead of API-KEY on line 113 in index.html file.

 In order to manage requests, pages etc. 'chi' is used.
-It can be installed as following:
+It can be installed as following (but it is already installed):

 `go get -u github.com/go-chi/chi/v5`